rajbos/rajbos.github.io/_posts/2021-04-11-Bash-Cheat-sheet-for-PowerShell-devs.md

 "my string value" > myShellScript # this wil always create a new file and set its content "my string value" >> myShellScript # this wil add the string to its content
 ```
-The thing that always gets me, is that dang string interpolation setting:
+The thing that always gets me, is that dang string interpolation difference:

 ![Output of this example](/images/20210411/20210411_NewFile.png)

 # cls command